MohammedAnwar2/ecommerce-app/README.md

 ### 1. **Onboarding Experience 🎉🖥️**
 <img src="assets/screenshots/Onboarding.png" alt="Onboarding" width="800">

-Start your journey with **Electronic Store** with an engaging and informative onboarding experience! 🎈📝 Our onboarding screens will guide you through the app, highlighting key features and setting you up for a smooth start.
+Start your journey with **Ecommerce App** with an engaging and informative onboarding experience! 🎈📝 Our onboarding screens will guide you through the app, highlighting key features and setting you up for a smooth start.

-- **Welcome Screen:** A friendly and warm introduction to **Electronic Store** 🏠🎉
+- **Welcome Screen:** A friendly and warm introduction to **Ecommerce App** 🏠🎉
 - **Feature Highlights:** Learn about the top features, such as easy navigation, secure payments, exclusive offers, and more! 🏷️💳
 - **Easy Navigation:** Get oriented with the app’s simple, user-friendly interface! 🎮📱